nkoster/bulkmailer/README.md

 <img src="https://raw.githubusercontent.com/nkoster/bulkmailer/master/message/images/bukhanka.png" alt="UAZ Bukhanka" width="200"/>

-Send html email with embedded images.
+Send a message in html format with embedded images to a list of receipients.

 Based on [nodemailer](https://nodemailer.com/), which is taking care of building a message with the images embedded, by formatting the message with content IDs and attachments.